What parents need to know

 Is it any good?

-If Scoop has a theme, deception might be it.
+If this diverting yarn has a theme, deception might be it.
 Sondra deceives Peter, Sid deceives everyone except Sondra, and Peter might be deceiving both of them.
 "I don't like this whole thing," Sondra moans.
 "I don't like the whole process."
 As the movie considers how deception drives Joe, Sid, and Sondra -- not to mention the killer -- it also ponders processes of reading as well as performing, as these allow self-deception.
 And this sounds like an insight.

 Angry when Sondra resists his version of the truth, Sid points out, "Even a great reporter can be wrong."
 Though it takes her a while, Sondra does learn to admit her mistakes.
 The men who surround her, however, never do.